eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 * `Run Debug Adapter on 01-hello from Ant.launch`
 * `Run Debug Adapter on 02-imports-main from Ant.launch`

-## Remote debug for a classpath resource
+## Epsilon DAP server for a classpath resource

 The [DebugClasspathBasedEOL](src/org/eclipse/epsilon/examples/eol/dap/DebugClasspathBasedEOL.java) class shows how to do this.